JaehyeongPark06/JaehyeongPark06/README.md

 ## Hi!
 I'm Jaden 👋
 I'm a high school student from Toronto who enjoys math 📝, dogs 🐕, and watching football ⚽.

-You can find me working on my latest projects 👨‍💻, teaching 👨‍🏫, play chess ♟️, or doing anything else I'm interested in.
+You can find me working on my latest projects 👨‍💻, teaching 👨‍🏫, playing chess ♟️, or doing anything else I'm interested in.

 Feel free to contact me through my socials.
 I'd love to talk! 💬